thiagomini/mock-service-workers/README.md

   Scenario: Successfully retrieve address coordinates
     Given the address '1600 Amphitheatre Parkway, Mountain View, CA' is valid with coordinates 37.4224082, -122.0856086 When I search for that location's address
-    Then I can see the PIN on the map at the specified location.
+    Then I can see the address'coordinates

   Scenario: Handle non-existent address
     Given the address 'Invalid Address' is invalid